 An additional individual is added as a registered owner of the motor vehicle.

-The Executive Officer shall deem a vehicle compliant and issue a compliance certificate to the registered owner of a vehicle upon finding all the following conditions are met:
+The Executive Officer shall deem a vehicle compliant within 72 hours with the HD I/M Regulation upon finding all the following conditions are met:

 The owner has paid to CARB the compliance fee as specified in subsection (f).